 - Small pupils

 Exams and Tests

-Testing will depend on the health care provider's concern for additional medical problems.
+Tests that are ordered depend on the provider's concern for additional medical problems.
 Tests may include:

 - Toxicology (poison) screening

 The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
 The person may receive:

 - Breathing support, including oxygen, or a tube that goes through the mouth into the lungs and attachment to a breathing machine

 - Medicine called naloxone (Evzio, Narcan) to block the effect of the opioid on the central nervous system

 Since the effect of the naloxone is often short, the health care team will monitor the patient for 4 to 6 hours in the emergency department.
 People with moderate to severe intoxications will likely be admitted to the hospital for 24 to 48 hours.

 A mental health evaluation is needed if the person is suicidal.